How to Navigate ADA Compliance and Website Accessibility Lawsuits

 Watch Demo

-Factors behind the lawsuits range from poor color contrast, lack of text alternatives, inaccessible online forms, and a myriad of other issues.
-Regardless, each of these issues prevents individuals with disabilities from accessing and using digital content — a violation of Title III of the ADA.
-Organizations wishing to avoid hefty legal fines and damage to their reputation need to adhere to ADA compliance standards for website accessibility.
+Factors behind the lawsuits range from poor color contrast, lack of text alternatives, inaccessible online forms, lack of assistive technology compatibility, and a myriad of other issues.
+Regardless, each of these issues prevents individuals with disabilities from accessing and using digital content — a violation of ADA Title III.
+Organizations wishing to avoid hefty legal fines and damage to their reputation need to adhere to ADA compliance standards for website accessibility

 Stylized web browser with ADA on the left side with small icon of balanced scale underneath.